Hi. Can you please introduce the Snake Tongue project to our readers?

-Patrik: Well, I think the hardcore scene as a whole is blooming.
+Patrik: Well, I think the hardcore scene as a whole is booming.
 The last couple of years we have seen so many future classic releases.
-One thing I really enjoy is that is seems like the “scene” is more diverse when it comes to sub-genres.
+One thing I really enjoy is that seems like the “scene” is more diverse when it comes to sub-genres.

 Tell us something about your next shows!